 I had this list of athletes I coached over the years for each of the categories above but decided it would be wiser to omit that…some of you still think you were a “green lighter”.
 If you read and follow this blog here or via Facebook it would be great to hear from which category you would place you or your teammates.
 If you were a cheerleader or fan, feel free to weigh-in.

 One of the most prominent men in the Bible is Moses.
 He has a unique and interesting beginning and it never changes, his life is one fascinating story after another.
 In the 4th chapter of Exodus there is a similar yet much greater interaction occurring between God and Moses.
 In this interaction, Moses learns he has been chosen by God to lead the people out of exile in Egypt.
 Moses demonstrates a lack of confidence or willingness to be His “chosen”.
-Early in the chapter God is demonstrating Mo’s talents to him, talent that up until that time Moses didn’t know he had, talent God had given to him.
+Early in the chapter God is demonstrating Mo’s talents to him, talent that up until then, didn’t know he had.
 Moses is reluctant in agreement to stretch himself, to draw on and use these God-given abilities.
 He says, “Pardon your servant Lord, but I have never been eloquent, neither in the past nor since you have spoken to your servant.
 I am slow of speech and tongue.”

 The Lord said to him, “Who gave human beings their mouths…Is it not I, the Lord?
 Now Go!
 I will help you speak and teach you what to say.”
 Not, “do it for your mama” but “do it for the most High”.